 Rip rap can be used as an erosion-resistant ground cover and when installed properly it reduces runoff velocity and increases infiltration.
 Rip rap typically works well on river banks and/or bottoms, roadside ditches and tops of slopes.
 A non-woven geo-textile liner should be used at the top of the channel to prevent migration of fines.
-Rip rap placement will follow criteria listed in Section, "Design criteria and installation procedures for Erosion Control Measures" and applicable construction specifications and drawings.
-Figure 10-26 shows properly placed rip rap while Figure 10-27 shows poorly placed rip rap with geotextile exposed.
+Rip rap placement shall follow criteria listed in Section, "Design criteria and installation procedures for Erosion Control Measures" and applicable construction specifications and drawings.
+Figure 11-26 shows properly placed rip rap while Figure 11-27 shows poorly placed rip rap with geotextile exposed.

-Figure 10-146 - Photograph of Rip Rap Placed Along a Slope
+Figure 11-26 - Photograph of Rip Rap Placed Along a Slope

-Figure 10-157 - Photograph of failed Rip Rap Protection a Slope
+Figure 11-27 - Photograph of failed Rip Rap Protection a Slope